kawikabader/backstage-microsite/website/blog/2020-05-14-weaveworks-covid-19-app-uses-backstage-ui.md

 When Weaveworks decided to build an X-ray diagnostics app to help fight COVID-19, they pulled together a lot of different open source resources — from projects big and small, built by both familiar tech partners and some brand new ones, too.

 At the heart of their app — called [fk-covid][] — there’s a TensorFlow-based deep neural network that was developed by researchers on the DarwinAI team and others in the COVID R&D community.
-To package that network up for doctors and software developers to use, the app combines open source tools from Google, AWS, Azure, MiniIO, the CNCF, and Weaveworks’ own Firekube bundle for Kubernetes.
+To package that network up for doctors and software developers to use, the app combines open source tools from Google, AWS, Azure, MinIO, the CNCF, and Weaveworks’ own Firekube bundle for Kubernetes.

 And the user interface for all of this?
 Weaveworks built a custom plugin using the Backstage framework.